Join us on Saturday, 22nd November 2025, for the return of the Learning From Failure Conference — a unique one-day event at The Campbell Academy.

 Louis Dunne

 Louis, who works at The Campbell Clinic and is an aspiring professional triathlete, will share his journey of overcoming adversity, finding new meaning, and balancing the challenge of continuing a legacy while creating his own path.
-He will discuss how sport, goals, and perspective can transform pain into a force for growth.

-Additional speakers to be confirmed shortly.
+One additional speaker to be confirmed shortly.

 This is CPD with a difference.
 It is for people who genuinely want to improve things.